christophrumpel/chatbot-php-boilerplate/readme.md

 ### Connect the Facebook app to your application

-Now that we gog the URL we need to setup the webhook.
+Now that we got the URL we need to setup the webhook.
 Go back to you Facebook app settings and click `Setup Webhooks` inside the Webhooks part.

 ![Image of Facebook app webhook setup](http://screenshots.nomoreencore.com/chatbot_fb_app_setup_webhook.png)